 In order to display an image with the laser we examined using both a raster scanning technique and a spatial light modulator.
-An acousto-optic laser scanning system was employed to raster scan an image into the POD, however, its low efficiency (<20%) and its large size disqualified it as a serious candidate.
+An acousto-optic laser scanning system was employed to raster scan an image into the POD, however, its low efficiency (< 20%) and large size disqualified it as a serious candidate.
 The spatial light modulators fell into two categories: transmissive and reflective.
-The most promising transmissive technologies were liquid crystal modulators and polysilicon liquid crystal modulators.
-The polysilicon modulators had higher efficiency than the other liquid crystal devices, however, polysilicon modulators were not yet commercially available.
+The most promising transmissive technology was the polysilicon liquid crystal modulators.
+The polysilicon devices had higher efficiencies than the other liquid crystal devices, however, polysilicon modulators were not yet commercially available in small enough packages for the U.S. Air Force requirements.
 Two examples of reflective technologies we studied were phase dispersed liquid crystals (PDLC), which were not commercially available and the digital micromirror system from Texas Instruments, Inc. At the time of our down selection, the micromirror technology had the highest figure of merit when comparing efficiency, availability, image quality and size.

-The Digital Micromirror Device (DMDTM) has been described as a semiconductor light switch comprised of thousands of tiny, 16 x 16 μm , mirrors on hinges.3 The DMDTM which we used was a 640 x 480 array capable of providing VGA resolution.
-Each of the 307,000 mirrors is spaced 1 μm from its adjacent mirror and is capable of tilting a total of 20° to either reflect light into the useful optical path or send it to an absorptive beam dump.
+The Digital Micromirror Device (DMDTM) has been described as a semiconductor light switch comprised of thousands of tiny, 16 x 16 $\mu\text{m}$ , mirrors on hinges.
+The DMDTM which we used was a 640 x 480 array capable of providing VGA resolution.
+Each of the 307,000 mirrors is spaced 1 $\mu\text{m}$ from its adjacent mirror and is capable of tilting a total of 20° to either reflect light into the useful optical path or send it to an absorptive beam dump.
 In order to utilize the advantages of the DMDTM, our video signals were first digitized and then converted from RS170 format to a digital RGB format required by the DMDTM since the hardware driving the DMDTM was designed for field sequential color operation.